Vanshi-j23/Demo/README.md

 # Demo

-This is demo Git repository
+This is demo Git repository.
 <br>
 Author-Vanshika Jangra